Committees and Sections of the RCBA

 Estate Planning, Probate and Elder Law Section

-The Estate Planning, Probate, and Elder Law Section is co-chaired by Lauren Strickroth and Richard Egger.
-The section provides topical presentations, usually at noon on the third Wednesday of each month (excepting summer months).
+The Estate Planning, Probate and Elder Law Section provides topical presentations, usually at noon on the third Wednesday of each month (excepting summer months).
 In the upcoming year we are looking forward to providing speakers on estate planning issues, both transactional and litigation-related, as well as on elder law issues.
-Please contact Lauren Strickroth at 951-826-8346 or lauren.strickroth@bbklaw.com, if you have any questions or suggestions on what topics you would like to hear.
+The section co-chairs are Shane Duncombe (shane@dlawfirmpa.com) or Aiskell Roman (aroman@brownwhitelaw.com).

 Family Law Section

 The Family Law Section usually meets at noon on the third Tuesday of the month.
 Attorneys who practice family law and the judicial officers from the Riverside Family Law Court are often guest speakers, discussing the latest developments in family law, evidence, civil procedure, and how family law interrelates with criminal law, bankruptcy, and probate issues.
 Suggestions for topics are always welcome.
 It is the goal of the Family Law Section to provide educational programs, encourage thoughtful discussion, and create civility and camaraderie among its members.
-The Family Law Section co-chairs are NaKesha Ruegg (nruegg@hbplaw.com) and Kristen Holstrom (kristen@hbplaw.com).
+The Family Law Section co-chairs are Goushia Farook (goushia@brattonrazo.com) and Michelanne Hrubic (mh@hrubiclaw.com).

 Human Rights Section